janlv/cads-fmi-demo/README.md

 This repository showcases how CADS can separate **FMU creation** from the **workflow runtime** while remaining friendly to off-the-shelf tooling.
-Bring your own FMUs and declarative workflow definitions, then let the Go/FM IL runner handle orchestration:
+Bring your own FMUs and declarative workflow definitions, then let the Go/FMIL runner handle orchestration:

 - `create_fmu/` contains everything needed to build the Python demo FMUs with